yy3488/b9122/policies/generative_ai.md

 Addition on October 15th: generative AI is allowed only on certain use cases, and only in assignments and take-home exams.
 Generative AI is not allowed in in-person exams under any circumstances.

+Addition on October 15th (afternoon): you cannot use Google Search, as it provides AI suggestions in the answers, either in in-person or take-home exams.
+You have to use the DuckDuckGo.com search engine.

+Addition on October 15th (afternoon): if you use PyCharm, you have to disable AI code completion (see detailed instructions below).

 This version: October 15th, 2024.

 This guide contains my policy on generative AI.
 You'll have to read and pledge to abide by this policy to gain access to assignments and exams.